Lantana is a genus of about 150 species of perennial flowering plants in the verbena family, Verbenaceae.

-The Journal of the American Mosquito Control Association (yes, there is such a journal) shares that "lantana flower extract in coconut oil provided 94.5 percent protection from Aedes albopictus and Ae. aegypti" mosquitoes.
+The Journal of the American Mosquito Control Association concludes that the lantana flower extract in coconut oil provides 94.5% protection from Aedes albopictus and Ae. aegypti mosquitoes.

-In fact, this oil preparation protected from mosquitoes for an average of two hours, with no adverse effects to humans.
+In fact, this oil preparation study provided protection from mosquitoes for an average of two hours, with no adverse effects to humans.

-What a bonus that lantana flowers are so easy to grow in warm sunny locales, and attract butterflies as well.
+An added bonus is that lantana flowers are so easy to grow in warm sunny locales, and attract butterflies too!